Vision for an Ecologically Sound Platte River Basin (VESPR)

 What We’re Learning: A Polycentric Approach

-VESPR participants share common priorities centered around ecosystem conservation, protection, restoration, and resilience, and use the best available science in carrying out such efforts.
-Participation in this multi-stakeholder effort is informal but allows representatives to prioritize their contributions based on their individual/agency strengths, resources, and directives.
+VESPR participants share common priorities centered around ecosystem conservation, protection, restoration and resilience.
+They use the best available science in carrying out such efforts.
+Participation in this multiple stakeholder effort is informal but allows representatives to prioritize their contributions based on their individual or agency strengths, resources and directives.

 The scale of challenges facing the Platte River’s communities and wildlife requires an interdisciplinary approach (i.e., polycentricity).
-A long-term solution will involve policy, education, science, a unified voice, collaboration, advocates, a diverse set of stakeholders, and a durable public will.
+A long-term solution will involve policy, education, science, a unified voice, collaboration, advocates, a diverse set of stakeholders and a durable public will.
 Scientific advances and the need for accomplishing this vision will need to be articulated to decision-makers and regulators.
-In order for policy to effectively balance multiple needs, it must evolve, pursue innovative solutions, and be informed by a wide coalition of interests.
+For policy to effectively balance multiple needs, it must evolve, pursue innovative solutions and be informed by a wide coalition of interests.

-Over the next 50 years, management must improve water quality, take an ecosystem approach across multiple states, prepare for and adjust to changing conditions across the entire Platte River Basin, and take extreme weather events/changing climate into management considerations.
+Over the next 50 years, management must improve water quality, take an ecosystem approach across multiple states, prepare for and adjust to changing conditions across the entire Platte River Basin and take extreme weather events of a changing climate into management considerations.
 Anything short of this approach is unlikely to maintain the Platte River Basin in a state that provides a diverse array of benefits to people and wildlife.

 About VESPR

-Representatives from the Crane Trust, Ducks Unlimited, National Audubon Society, Nebraska Game and Parks Commission, The Nature Conservancy, Playa Lakes Joint Venture, U.S. Fish and Wildlife Service, the University of Nebraska at Lincoln, and Prairie Plains Resource Institute are currently involved in VESPR.
-Other institutions, organizations, agencies, and stakeholders in Nebraska, Colorado, and Wyoming will also need to be involved in order to achieve the vision.
+Representatives from the Crane Trust, Ducks Unlimited, National Audubon Society, Nebraska Game and Parks Commission, The Nature Conservancy, Playa Lakes Joint Venture, U.S. Fish and Wildlife Service, University of Nebraska at Lincoln and Prairie Plains Resource Institute are currently involved in VESPR.
+Other institutions, organizations, agencies and stakeholders in Nebraska, Colorado and Wyoming will also need to be involved to achieve the vision.
 Contact crawl@unl.edu for more information.